|

 manufacturers, was a relative late-comer to the Receiver "Power

-Wars" OF THE 1970's.
+Wars".
 However, when Hitachi joined the fray with the SR-2004,

 receiver a real rarity and somewhat of a "purebred".
 And,